reserve-protocol/reserve-index-dtf/README.md

 - The `REBALANCE_MANAGER` provides ALL 0 prices for each token.
 This allows the `AUCTION_LAUNCHER` to set prices freely and prevents auctions from being opened permissionlessly.

-Overall the price range for any dutch auction (`startPrice / endPrice`) must be less than `1e9` to prevent precision issues.
-(TODO limit to 1e4 range per token in startRebalance?)
+Overall the price range for any dutch auction (`startPrice / endPrice`) must be less than `1e6` to prevent precision issues.

 ###### Price Curve